EvandroLG/transitionEnd/README.md

 # TransitionEnd
-TransitionEnd is a agnostic lib cross-browser to work with event transitionend.
+TransitionEnd is an agnostic and cross-browser library to work with event transitionend.

 ## Methods
 * transitionEnd(element).<code>bind(callback)</code>